Wellness Policy for Hoffman Trinity Lutheran School

 - Fruit smoothies made with fat-free or low-fat milk

-- Trail mix (dried fruits and nuts)
+- Trail mix (dried fruits and non-sugar-coated cereals)

-- Lean meats and reduced fat cheese sandwiches (use light or reduced fat mayonnaise in chicken/tuna salads)
+- Lean meats and reduced fat cheese sandwiches (use light or reduced fat mayonnaise in

 - Pretzels or reduced fat crackers